ipeaGIT/censobr/README.md

      maturing](https://img.shields.io/badge/lifecycle-maturing-yellow.svg)](https://lifecycle.r-lib.org/articles/stages.html)
 [![R-CMD-check](https://github.com/ipeaGIT/censobr/actions/workflows/R-CMD-check.yaml/badge.svg?branch=main)](https://github.com/ipeaGIT/censobr/actions?query=branch%3Amain)

 **{censobr}** is an R package to download data from Brazil's Population Census.
+It provides a very simple and efficient way to download and read the data sets and documentation of all the population censuses taken in and after 1960 in the country.
 The package is built on top of the [Arrow platform](https://arrow.apache.org/docs/r/), which allows users to work with larger-than-memory census data using [{dplyr} familiar functions](https://arrow.apache.org/docs/r/articles/arrow.html#analyzing-arrow-data-with-dplyr).

 ## Installation